Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 \subsubsection{Quenching in GM2 and GM3}

 The top panel of Figure \ref{fig-sfh} shows star formation histories of the four zoom-in galaxies with BH physics included.
 P0 and GM1 are in light and dark blue, respectively, while GM2 and GM3 are shown similarly in dark and light red.
-Their star formation histories demonstrates that, unlike P0 and GM1 which remain star forming throughout their history, GM2 and GM3 become quenched at $z$ $\sim$ 1.
+Their star formation histories demonstrate that, unlike P0 and GM1 which remain star forming throughout their history, GM2 and GM3 become quenched at $z$ $\sim$ 1.
 Contrastingly, the lower panel of Figure \ref{fig-sfh} shows the star formation histories of the four zoom-in galaxies without BH physics and all four of their histories remain star forming and are fairly similar.
-The immediate quenching seen in the upper panel for GM2 and GM3 which occurs just after the merger of the satellite with the main halo \textit{does not} take place in the simulations of GM2 and GM3 without BH physics, consistent with \cite{Pontzen2017a}.
+The immediate quenching seen in the upper panel for GM2 and GM3, which occurs just after the merger of the satellite with the main halo, \textit{does not} take place in the simulations of GM2 and GM3 without BH physics, consistent with \cite{Pontzen2017}.
+Significant outflows after the time of the merger (z $\sim$ 1) result in the quenching we see in GM2 and GM3; however, we leave a detailed treatment of the mechanisms driving these outflows to future work.
 The stark differences between the GM2 and GM3 galaxies with and without BHs imply that some interplay between the satellite's mass and the SMBH feedback must play a pivotal role in quenching these galaxies so thoroughly.

-\cite{Pontzen2017a} previously explored the relationship between BH feedback and mergers and its effect on quenching, using the same genetic modification technique as we use for the GM galaxies in our study.
-They determine that SMBH feedback is critical to quenching a galaxy, which is consistent with our finding that quenched galaxies arise only in simulations that include SMBHs (Figure \ref{fig-sfh}). \cite{Pontzen2017a} argues that the merger can disrupt the cold disk of the galaxy, which then allows the feedback of the SMBH to have a farther reaching effect on the star forming gas of the disk thereby keeping the galaxy in a state of quiescence.
+\cite{Pontzen2017} previously explored the relationship between BH feedback and mergers and its effect on quenching, using the same genetic modification technique as we use for the GM galaxies in our study.
+They determine that SMBH feedback is critical to quenching a galaxy, which is consistent with our finding that quenched galaxies arise only in simulations that include SMBHs (Figure \ref{fig-sfh}). \cite{Pontzen2017} argue that mergers can disrupt the cold disk of the galaxy, allowing SMBH feedback to more strongly suppress star formation in the disk and keep the galaxy in a state of quiescence.
 Mergers have also been shown to help funnel gas into the region of the SMBH allowing for more direct accretion \citep{Richards2006,Hopkins2010,Nelson2013,Sanchez2017}.